How to rest your brain (and why you need a holiday!)

 How long does your brain need to rest?

 It's common in today's hustle culture to wear busyness like a badge of honour, competing for the most amount of hours worked or the least amount of hours slept.
-Neither of these things are smart and are likely to lead to chronic stress and burnout.
+Neither of these things are smart and are likely to lead to burnout.

 Studies show that you need 7 to 8 hours of sleep for better brain health and to work at your best.
 It's also been found that short bursts of concentration, with small breaks, are the best way to keep your brain happy and on-task.
 For example, the Pomodoro technique splits tasks into 25 minutes of focus time, with 5 - 10 minute breaks.